pehansen27/emberDB/README.md

 # emberDB
 This is a rudimentary noSQL style database that I created from scratch in python.
+Run the program in the command line.

 # Before Launching Ember DB:
 Remove all existing .txt files in working directory (from previous program runs)